chalmers-revere/2018-wasp-summer-school/templates/image-postprocessing-opencv-python/README.md

 ---

-### Deplyoing and testing the Python application on Kiwi
+### Deploying and testing the Python application on Kiwi

 After you have completed your development locally and you are ready for testing on Kiwi, you need to package the software into a Docker image.